oschmid/website/README.md

 The source code for the site is released under the [MIT License](https://github.com/oschmid/website/blob/LICENSE).
 All content and images, unless otherwise specified, are copyright with All Rights Reserved.

-The icon file `/static/icons/rss.svg` is based on [Generic_Feed-icon.svg](https://commons.wikimedia.org/wiki/File:Generic_Feed-icon.svg) is released under Mozilla's MPL/GPL/LGPL tri-license
+The icon file `/static/icons/rss.svg` is based on [Generic_Feed-icon.svg](https://commons.wikimedia.org/wiki/File:Generic_Feed-icon.svg) and is released under Mozilla's MPL/GPL/LGPL tri-license.